MOTIVATIONAL QUOTES

 — Terry Josephson, 20th/21st-century motivational author

-For contrast: Quotes by Founders of Detroit’s Big Three:
+For contrast: Quotes by Leaders of Detroit’s Big Three:

 “Quality means doing it right when no one is looking.”